seed-solutions/seed_r7_ros_pkg/README.md

 catkin build seed_r7_ros_pkg
 source ~/.bashrc
 ```
 ### <a name = "udev_setting"> 2.
-UDEV Setting (if you have a robot)
+Udev Setting (if you have a robot)
-If your robot's USB is not registerd on your PC, you have to do it.
+If you still have not registered the robot's USB for your PC, you have to do it.
-(In case of registered, ``/etc/udev/rules.d/90-aero.rules`` is exist.)
+(When you register that, ``/etc/udev/rules.d/90-aero.rules`` need to be exist.)
 Firstly, connect the robot's USB to your PC, and run the following command.
 ```
 rosrun seed_r7_bringup make_udev_install.py
 ```
-Secondly, please remove and insert the USB.
+Secondly, please disconnect and reconnect the USB.
-When run ``ls -l /dev/aero*``, it's OK if USB is recognized as bellow:
+When you run ``ls -l /dev/aero*``, the follwing message will appear if USB is recognized:
 ```
 /dev/aero_upper -> ttyUSB0
 /dev/aero_lower -> ttyUSB1
 ```
-The number of ttyUSB may not be same, but it's no problem.
+The number of ttyUSB may not be same, but there is no problem.

 ## How to launch
 ### Bring up ros_control ( without / with real robot )
-If you use real robot, please refer [Udev Setting](#udev_setting).
+If you use real robot, please refer to [Udev Setting](#udev_setting).
 ```
 roslaunch seed_r7_bringup seed_r7_bringup.launch
 rosrun rviz rviz -d `rospack find seed_r7_bringup`/rviz.rviz
 ```
 In either case, you have to run this command.
-The robot model isn't displayed on rviz at this time, because ``Fixed Frame`` is set as``map`` that does not exist.
+The robot model is not displayed on rviz at this time, because ``Fixed Frame`` is set as``map`` that does not exist.
 However, it will be displayed correctly in the next step.

 ### without real robot
 ```